What to do in Barcelona in September 2026?

 Barcelona 2026, World Capital of Architecture

-All year long, Barcelona is World Capital of Architecture 2026, a title awarded by UNESCO and the International Union of Architects.
-Exhibitions, tours, debates, installations, and events across the city celebrate its unique architectural heritage and invite reflection on the future of cities—balancing innovation, sustainability, and quality of life.
-1,500+ events running through December 13, 2026 celebrate architecture as a cultural and urban driving force in Barcelona.
+Throughout the year, Barcelona is the World Capital of Architecture 2026, a title awarded by UNESCO and the International Union of Architects.
+Exhibitions, tours, debates, installations, and events across the city celebrate its unique architectural heritage and invite reflection on the future of cities, balancing innovation, sustainability, and quality of life.
+1,500+ events are scheduled until December 13, 2026 to celebrate architecture as a cultural and urban driving force in Barcelona.

 In September:

-- Architecture exhibitions exploring Barcelona’s urban identity, contemporary projects, and future challenges (supported by museums and cultural centers).
+- Architectural exhibitions exploring Barcelona’s urban identity, its contemporary projects, and future challenges (supported by museums and cultural centers).

 - Urban routes and guided tours in different neighborhoods to discover architectural heritage in everyday life.